cometbft/cometbft/docs/data-companion/pruning.md

 This document covers use cases where the pruning process on a CometBFT node can be influenced via the Data Companion pruning service API.

-The pruning process runs asynchronously in the background based on the retain heights set either by the application or via the Data Companion pruning service API.
+Starting from this release, the pruning process runs asynchronously in the background based on the retain heights set either by the application or via the Data Companion pruning service API.
 Before the Data Companion API was introduced, that is, in v0.38 and earlier versions, pruning could be triggered only by the application at some height, and CometBFT would not advance to the next height until the blocks were pruned.
-In this experimental version of v0.38.x, the application just need to set the desired retain heights, and the pruning service runs in parallel with consensus. parallel.
+The pruning service was therefore synchronous.
+In this experimental version of v0.38.x, the application just need to set the desired retain heights, and the pruning service runs in parallel with consensus.

 CometBFT provides a privileged gRPC endpoint for the pruning service.
 This privileged endpoint is distinct from the non-privileged (regular) gRPC endpoint and requires separate configuration and activation.
 These "privileged" services